nilsding/DraDiWaBo/README.md

-# bd_notifier
+# DragonDickWatchbot

-TODO: Write a description here
+This is a Telegram bot which periodically checks Bad Dragon's clearance section for nice deals.

 ## Installation